Michelleoc/pand-problem-sheet/README.md

 Code Explanation:

 I had to allow for input of filename from an argument on the command line, in this task it is "moby-dick.txt".
-Identify the letter to check using l = "e"
+Identify the letter to check using l = "e".
-An alternative would be to ask the user to input their desired letter to check as follows:
-l=input("Enter letter to be searched:")
+An alternative would be to ask the user to input their desired letter to check **l=input("Enter letter to be searched:")**.

-Start a counter with zero
+Start a counter with zero, c=0.

 Open the file in read text mode using rt "with open(filename, "rt") as f:"

 A for loop is used to read through each line in the file "for line in f:"

-I am working on the assumption that they want Upper and Lower case of the letter e, so I convert upper to lower case using "line = line.lower()"
+I intially had code in to convert all upper case to lower case **line = line.lower()**.
+However after running the program, my output didn't match the expected output of 116960.
+Running the program just counting the lower case of the letter e gives the expected output of 116960.

 Each line is split into a list of words using split (), "words = line.split()"
 A loop is used to work through the words and another loop to work through the letters in the word.
-If the letter equals our input "l" then the letter count is incremented
+If the letter equals our input letter of "e" then the letter count is increased by one.

 References: